By Kelly Marshall and the AZ Crow Team

 (KWIC concordance results with tags hidden.)

-When searching for N-Grams, those in the workshop were taught how to select N-Gram size, searching by frequency, range, probability, word, or word-end.
+When searching in the concordance window, those in the workshop were taught how to select window size, and to search by frequency, range, or word.
 Using the KWIC search shows the words 1, 2, or 3 places left or right of the key word.
 In addition, participants were taught how to search by prefixes and suffixes, or locate citations by searching “(*)”.

 (N-Grams sorted by range to show the most common n-grams across all uploaded files.)